baardove/nordicembed/README.md

 ## Troubleshooting

 ### Service won't start
-- Check logs: `docker-compose logs embed-norwegian`
+- Check logs: `docker-compose logs embed-nordic`
 - Ensure port 6000 is not in use
 - Verify model files exist in `./models`